It is better to start young, but it is never too late to pick up the litter clean up habit. Here are some thoughts on how!

 Until she was in her mid-80s and no longer mobile, she jogged every morning and always took a bag for collecting litter.
 Her jogging became slower as she aged – and the bag felt heavier as each year passed – but she persisted.
 It was pleasant when we visited, to be able to stroll in the pristine woodland.
 Needless to say, we helped to keep it clean.

-My husband and I continued the habit when we retired to Portugal and began to walk (or, in his case, to jog) in the Serra da Sintra.
+My husband and I continued the habit when we retired to Portugal and began to walk (or, in his case, to jog) in the hills of Sintra.
 A bag or two for litter always went along in the back-pack.
 We picked up as much as we could carry as we followed the trails through the forest.

-The Serra is much much bigger than the little park behind my mother-in-law's house, and our efforts here are just a drop in the bucket.
+The hills here are much much bigger than the little park behind my mother-in-law's house, and our efforts here are just a drop in the bucket.
 But if each person carried his or her own litter home instead of dropping it, each of them would hardly notice the extra quantity or weight in their pockets.
 Instead, with my scrawny 45kg, I end up lugging a bag for kilometres until we reach a disposal bin.

-And the trails through the Serra are still full of litter.
+And the trails through the hills are still full of litter.
 Perhaps we do not go out walking often enough.
 But where are all the other litter-collecting walkers?

-Obviously, we cannot pick up all the building rubbish and discarded appliances which people drive into the Serra to dump.
-The logic of dumping in the Serra defeats me.
+Obviously, we cannot pick up all the building rubbish and discarded appliances which people drive into a wilderness area to dump waste.
+The logic of dumping waste in such a way defeats my logic.
 Why drive so far on rough trails – perhaps in the dark – when there are places and systems for disposing of it properly, accessible on nice paved roads?
-Yes, there is a charge for disposing of some items but it must be less than the cost of fuel and wear-and-tear from driving into the Serra.
+Yes, there is a charge for disposing of some items but it must be less than the cost of fuel and wear-and-tear from driving into the wilderness.

 In many countries, school groups and scouts are organised (with protective gloves, proper instruction and supervision, etc.) to go out collecting litter in scenic areas.
 It probably beats sitting in a class-room but they are still learning something – they are often shocked by the horrible things which they find.
 Hopefully, it will make them think twice before they drop their litter in the future.